Air-Fry-Till-I-Die/air-fry-till-i-die.github.io/index.md

 [Go to landing page.](http://159.89.54.201/)

 ### User inventory page
-This page will show what is in the user's inventory.
-Currently, we do not have a good way to add items to the user's inventory, this will be implemented when a vendor page is added.
-Each card in the inventory page has a link which directs the user to the ingredient's nutrition page.

 <img src="docs/user-inventory.jpg">

 ### User recipes page

 <img src="docs/user-recipe.jpg">
+The User recipe page lists the user's created recipes.
+The recipe card needs improvement, and a feature is being considered to bring the user to a new site which displays the recipe instead of just on the card.

 ### Add recipes page

 <img src="docs/add-recipe.jpg">
+The add recipe page allows a user to add their own recipe.
+The public feature still needs to be implemented correctly, and server defined ingredients are to be added in the futre.

 ### Nutritions page
 Currently, the nutritions page will show the nutrition of the ingredient that lead to it, but is not connected to any databases.
-This means our label is currently empty.
 <img src="docs/nutrition.jpg">

 ## Milestones